Holidays in Turkey

 in Turkey. you should not stay beyond the date permitted on your visa or residency permit.
 You run the risk of being deported, fined and kept out of Turkey for three months to five years.
 The length of the ban is determined by the length of the "overstay."

 If you come from Denmark, Finland, Germany, Greece, Italy, Japan, New Zealand, Sweden and Switzerland you can stay for three months without a visa.

 Turkey uses the Turkish Lira (Turk Lisari) or TL for short.
 At the time of this writing the exchange rate a US dollar was about 1.40TL.
 A typical Turkish meal will cost about 15TL in the cheaper restaurants, even cheaper if you just get a kebab or something simple in a working class restaurant.
 A beer costs between 5 and 15TL.
 A cheap hotel will be about 40 to 60TL, just to give you an idea of what things will cost.
-Yiou can change money at the airport or around the
+Yiou can change money at the airport

 city and if you use your ATM card you will get the money in Turkish Lira.
 Many places accept euros and dollars too.

 While the rate of street crime remains relatively low in Turkey, it has increased in large urban centers such as Istanbul and Izmir.
 In Istanbul, petty street crime is most common in tourist areas such as Taksim Square, Sultanahmet, and in the areas around the Grand Bazaar and Spice (Egyptian) Bazaar.
 You should carry a copy of your passport and visa with you and leave your U.S. passport in your hotel safe.
 Carry only what you need when in these areas.